tparchman/GAIN_summer2021/day_four/python_3_primer.md

 ## Example demo

-Below is a script that performs a few simple substitutions on the yeast_genome.gff file we worked with earlier in the semester.
+Below is code that performs a few simple substitutions on the yeast_genome.gff file which you can find in the day_one/ directory.
 Providing this here as an example workflow, or as a basis for playing with regular expression actions.

+The regular expression replace function in the `for` loop below changes instances of 'chr' to 'CHR', and then writes to an outfile only the lines that match CHRI or CHRV.

     import sys
     import re